 It’s possible to reach the springs via a 2-wheel drive car in the summer, but the winter season offers new challenges and it’s best to use a 4×4 vehicle during this time.
 While driving to the springs is an option, we recommend parking at the entrance gate and following the trail to the springs to enjoy incredible views along the way.

-8. Roam the Cobblestone Streets of Old Town Albuquerque
+8. Roam the CobbleD Streets of Old Town Albuquerque

 Considered Albuquerque’s first neighborhood, Old Town Albuquerque has a rich history dating back more than 300 years.
 The historic area has retained much of its charming Southwestern ambiance and makes for a pleasant day of exploring, where you can meander through its large picturesque plaza surrounded by towering cottonwood trees.